Terraform-VMWare-Modules/terraform-vsphere-vm/README.md

 - Ability to configure advance features for the vm.
 - Ability to deploy either a datastore or a datastore cluster.
 - Ability to enable cpu and memory hot plug features for the VM.
+- Ability to enable cpu and memory reservations for the VM.
 - Ability to define different datastores for data disks.
 - Ability to define different scsi_controllers per disk, including data disks.
 - Ability to define network type per interface and disk label per attached disk.